 If you find all of the clues in this maze you’ll make your way through with little trouble.
 Miss one and, well, it gets a little more difficult.
 The maze is part of the farm’s annual fall festival that highlights farm life with activities like cow milking, pumpkin tossing, potato pitching, water melon eating, corn shucking and, of course, riding in the wagon on a hay ride.
 At night, the maze turns into a haunted haunt.
 Open from September to the end of October.
 Locals know to pick up a pumpkin and a bag of the best green chiles.

 From the image of a St. Bernard to a tribute to the military to a shout out to the Future Farmers of America, past mazes have been asymmetrical, geometrical and convoluted.
-The maze, Eastern New Mexico’s largest, is five acres of outdoor entertainment that keeps everyone guessing.
-There’s a ton of fun to be had if you make it out of the maze—bounce pillow, cow train, pedal carts, tube slide, horse carousel and giant checkers will tucker everyone out.
+The maze, Eastern New Mexico’s largest, is eight acres of outdoor entertainment that keeps everyone guessing.
+There’s a ton of fun to be had if you make it out of the maze—bounce pillow, cow train, zip line, spider web, horse carousel and giant checkers will tucker everyone out.
 Open September through October.
 Admission prices vary for different activities.